 Create an AWS Lambda function that sends the data (received from Contentstack via webhooks) to Algolia.

-- Login to your AWS Management Console, select AWS Lambda Service from the service list.
+- Login to your AWS Management Console, select Lambda from the Services list.

 - Click on the Create Function button, and then the Author from Scratch option.